net-lisias-kspu/ContractConfigurator/Parameters.md

         name = VesselDestroyed
         type = VesselDestroyed

+        // (Optional) Set to true if this vessel must be destroyed by impacting into
+        // terrain (and not another vessel or a building).
+        // Default = false
+        mustImpactTerrain = true

         // Text for the contract parameter.
         // Default varies depending on the situation.
         //title =